 Textbook and Lab Manual:

-- All course readings will be listed and are accessible for free from this very OER site you are on.
+- The main course readings will be listed and are accessible for free from this very OER site you are on.

-- Links to readings and assignments are listed the day they are due on your section’s "Lecture Schedule & Readings" tab.
+- Links to readings are listed next to the day they are due on "Lecture Schedule & Readings" tab.

-- Optional remedial material will be provided covering basic math and algebra for students with limited math backgrounds
+- Optional background material will be provided covering basic math and algebra for students who need extra help

 - Optional advanced material will be provided for students who wish to go beyond what is covered in class

 - It is essential for students to take notes during class and keep materials used during class